HEIG-VD-WEB/web-course/docs/practical-works/practical-work-1/index.md

 - **Description**: The URL of your repository and the URL of the preview of your website

 If you don't want your First name to appear on GitHub, you can use your GitHub username instead.
 Juste email me to let me know.

-Grades will be entered into GAPS, followed by an email with the feedback.

-The evaluation will use exactly the same grading grid as shown in the course material.

-Each criterion will be accompanied by a comment explaining the points obtained, a general comment on your work and the final grade.

-If you have any questions about the evaluation, you can contact me!

 ## Grades and feedback